GMAT Scores for ISB in 2019: Everything You Need to Know

-Let us look at the same data from a perspective of analysing the trend.
-This time we are changing it to Class of 2007 and Class of 2017.
+Let us look at the same data from the perspective of analyzing the trend.
+This time, the data taken is from 2007 to 2017.

-Let’s be honest: there is no such trend.
+Let’s be honest: there is no trend to analyze here.

-But if you do want to read into it – you can perhaps see a spike around 2010 but the average scores are now back to what they were in 2007.
+But if you do want to read into it – you can see a spike around 2009 but the average scores are now back to what they were in 2007.